Butuan Polysports Complex: Construction

-The sports complex was started in 2012 when the old sports complex in Libertad was unfinished.
+Construction for the sports complex started in 2012 when the old sports complex in Libertad was unfinished.

 Controversy

 In November 2015, J.D.
 Legaspi had expired the mayor's permit, according to the COA.
 In December 2015, the previous mayor probed for plunder and graft over P253,000,000 sports complex contract.
 However, in February 2016, the previous mayor ordered to arrest 43 Brgy.
 Captains for perjury and vexation and the connection of the polysports complex contract.
 In April 2016, 3 out of 43 Brgy.
 Captains were arrested by the local police for using drugs, and illegal possession of firearms and ammunition.
 As of now, only the rubberized track oval, football field, and the basketball gymnasium have been completed so far, however; Former Mayor Jun Amante and the establishment are still investigated by Commission on Audit and its still cannot be used and at the moment.

 Sporting Events

 Athletics

 The Polysports Complex hosted the Pinoyathletics competition Battle of Butuan on April 24, 2021.
 The 100 dash lane will using 7 lanes, as lane 1 is overgrown by grass and unusable, and also the track oval is oversized at 415m, and its very difficult to accurate lane measurements.

 The Polysports Complex once again hosted the Pinoyathletics competition Mindanao Track League on unscheduled date of May, and once again its Leg 3 on December 4, 2021.